ryanzbone/TimeTracker/README.md

 Time Tracker
-Web app to track time worked on projects for particular customersTime Tracker Web app to track time worked on projects for particular customersTime Tracker Web app to track time worked on projects for particular customersTime Tracker Web app to track time worked on projects for particular customersTime Tracker Web app to track time worked on projects for particular customersTime Tracker Web app to track time worked on projects for particular customersTime Tracker Web app to track time worked on projects for particular customersTime Tracker Web app to track time worked on projects for particular customersTime Tracker Web app to track time worked on projects for particular customers
+Web app to track time worked on projects for particular customers.